charlesrocket/charlesrocket.github.io/_posts/2019-07-03-homebrew-axe.md

 ### Maintenance

 Pull fresh versions with `brew update` or `brew cask upgrade`.
-To remove desired application use `uninstall` against the application, like `brew cask uninstall axe-electrum`.
+To remove desired application - use `uninstall` against it: `brew cask uninstall axe-electrum`.